agkamel/ptvalue/README.md

 ## Installation

-You can install **ptvalue** with the following code
+You can install **ptvalue** with the following code:

 ``` r
 install.packages("ptvalue")
 ```

-or you can install the development version as follow:
+Or you can install the development version as follow:

 ``` r
 remotes::install_github("agkamel/ptvalue")